Nain Iran: history in the desert

 Where to eat in Nain Iran

 At Laleh park and Valiasr street you will find lots of kebab and fast food restaurants.
-I was looking for more traditional Iranian food and found Hani restaurant where I had a delicious Geymeh stew.
+I was looking for more traditional Persian food and found Hani restaurant where I had a delicious Geymeh stew.
 It’s on Valiasr street a few blocks away from Gholami hostel

 Where to sleep in Nain Iran